Member of Romanian crime gang which raided phone shops across North East and UK is jailed

 "The total value of items stolen was considerable and I'm satisfied that they were not being stolen for personal use."

-Marin was sentenced to two years and nine months whilst Stefan was given a youth rehabilitation order with supervision, and 200 hours of unpaid work.
+Marin was sentenced to two years and nine months while Stefan received a youth rehabilitation order with supervision and 200 hours of unpaid work.